-Migrate data on-demand for systems integration testing and user acceptance testing

-As APIs are built, deploying them to the development and testing environments is done with just a couple of clicks.
+Migrate data on-demand for systems integration testing and user acceptance testing As APIs are built, deploying them to the development and testing environments is done with just a couple of clicks.
 This simplifies deployments for systems integration testing (SIT) and enables developers to gather feedback immediately.
 When ready, user acceptance testing (UAT) deployments follows similar process.
 MuleSoft's API-based approach gives teams the flexibility to begin with a small scope, deploying APIs for specific use cases, and then ramping up over time as resources allow.

-Migrate data to production and expose legacy data via APIs

-As data is cleansed, leverage the existing migration tools to push production data into S/4HANA.
+Migrate data to production and expose legacy data via APIs As data is cleansed, leverage the existing migration tools to push production data into S/4HANA.
 It's important to acknowledge at this point, that important choices have to be made for data storage.
 In most organizations, the best practice is to push only a subset of data to production.
 For example, an organization may decide to limit data migration to the current and previous fiscal years.
 Additionally, if the organization owns physical assets that depreciate over, for example, a ten-year period, organizations will likely want to include that data in S/4HANA as well.
 But the practice of moving the rest of the data to a separate database is advantageous, allows simplified approach to the migration, preventing the movement of dirty data into S/4HANA, and reduces storage costs.
 It is important to mention that "other" data can be accessed and governed via APIs.

-Run ERPs in parallel followed by phased cutover to S/4HANA

-Organizations can continue building APIs and integrations to other systems, creating a best-of-breed IT landscape, while running both ERPs in parallel.
+"MuleSoft's API-based approach gives teams the flexibility to begin with a small scope ... and then ramping up over time as resources allow."
+Run ERPs in parallel followed by phased cutover to S/4HANA Organizations can continue building APIs and integrations to other systems, creating a best-of-breed IT landscape, while running both ERPs in parallel.
 In this model, because system access and business functions are controlled via APIs, the downstream consuming systems and business users are spared from the complexities of the migration.
 For them, it's business as usual.
-For the IT teams, APIs enable realtime reporting of system performance, all in a single pane of glass on Anypoint Platform.
+For the IT teams, APIs enable real-time reporting of system performance, all in a single pane of glass on Anypoint Platform.
 In the end, a phased cutover to S/4HANA provides maximum flexibility while minimizing the risk to your migration program.